Learning objectives

 02 Create a research documents folder

-Open your terminal, launch Claude Code, and ask it to set up the folder:
+Open your terminal, launch Claude Code, and ask it to set up the folder.
+Choose one of the scenarios below (or make up your own):

 claude